8 reasons Porto is cooler than Lisbon

-(CNN) — Lisbon has established itself as Europe's hippest city-trip destination over the past couple of years, but now it has a rival that's a little too close to comfort.
+(CNN) — Lisbon has established itself as Europe's hippest city-trip destination over the past couple of years, but now it has a rival that's a little too close for comfort.

 Portugal's second-city, Porto, is giving the capital a run for its money as the place to go for a unique blend of history, balmy weather, culture, cooking and nightlife.